mustberuss/patentsview/api-redesign.md

 ## Carried Over
 Observations from the original version of the R package that are still true in this version.

 1. Paging isn't quite right, it repeats the first request if all_pages = TRUE, slight improvement opportunity.
 2. The search field has to be explicitly specified in the f: parameter when a sort field is specified.
 The API does have default fields that could be sorted on, without specifying in the f: parameter.
 A script could  make API calls to see what the default fields are.
 Probably isn't worth the effort, and it's not necessarily an improvement! (it's just an observation)
 3. The screenshot of the highcharter plot in the top-assignees vignette is incomplete.
-The png only shows a little bit of IBM's yearly patents, not the full awesomeness of highcharter's plot.
-The line graph in the roensci blog looks fine, how was that one done?
+The png only shows a little bit of IBM's yearly patents, not the full awesomeness of highcharter's plot.  **Figured it out!**  needed to set delay = TRUE for that block.
+Also set global fig.cap="" to suppress "plot of chunk unnamed-chunk-3", I also named the blocks so there wouldn't be image name collisions figure/unnamed-chunk-3-1.png
 &nbsp;
 &nbsp;